Walkthrough: Setting Up and Using a Purchase Approval Workflow

 To create and enable a purchase order approval workflow

-In the Search box, enter Workflows, and then choose the related link.
+Choose the icon, enter Workflows, and then choose the related link.

-On the header of the Workflow window, select the Enabled check box.
+On the header of the Workflow page, select the Enabled check box.

 Using the Approval Workflow

-Use the new Purchase Order Approval Workflow workflow by first logging into Microsoft Dynamics NAV as Alicia to request approval of a purchase order.
+Use the new Purchase Order Approval Workflow workflow by first logging into Business Central as Alicia to request approval of a purchase order.
 Then log in as yourself, view the note on the Role Center, follow the link to the approval request, and then approve the request.

 To request approval of a purchase order, as Alicia

-In the Search box, enter Purchase Orders, and then choose the related link.
+- Choose the icon, enter Purchase Orders, and then choose the related link.

-Select the line for open purchase order 104001, and then on the Home tab, in the Manage group, choose Edit.
+- Select the line for open purchase order 104001, and then choose the Edit action.

 Notice that the value in the Status field has changed to Pending Approval.